theoluwatoni/OWiT-WhatsApp-GC-Analysis-AUG---0CT-2022-/README.md

 # Findings
+* There were a totl of 26 members and just one admin in the group chat within the 3 months analysis.
+* There were a total of 8,645 messages and 1,110 media files sent on the group chat.
+* Conversations were at a peak around 9pm and according to finding, this is the time for meetings whihc take place on Fridays and Sundays.
+* There was a larer percentage of conversations recorded in August compared to Septmenber and October.
+* The most active participants are: Oluwatoni, Imisioluwa, Oyin, Daniella and Fisayo.

 # Conclusion
 It was enjoyable to work on this project.
 The Python script and documentation should make it easier for you to replicate using your own data.
 The process of data cleaning and data visualization as a whole may be improved in the future.